 In the investment world, a reward-to-risk ratio indicates how much money an investor stands to gain, against how much they’ll have to risk.
 For example, a reward-to-risk ratio of 6:1 means that for every dollar an investor stands to lose, they have the potential to gain $6.

-Typically, the more money one invests—such as in high-risk stocks—the more ample the reward if the investment turns out to be a winner.
+Typically, the more money one invests — such as in high-risk stocks — the more ample the reward if the investment turns out to be a winner.
+On that note, it may be beneficial to review a guide to high risk stocks, too.
 Conversely, the less risk you take with an investment, the less reward will likely be earned on the investment.

 In addition, the investment itself directly impacts the risk-reward ratio.
-For example, if an individual parks his money in a bank savings account, the risk of losing that money is significantly low, as bank deposits are insured and there’s little chance the bank saver will lose any money on the deal.
+For example, if an individual parks his money in a savings account at a bank, the risk of losing that money is significantly low, as bank deposits are insured and there’s little chance the bank saver will lose any money on the deal.

-Likewise, the investment reward for parking cash in a bank savings account is also low.
+Likewise, the potential reward for parking cash in a bank savings account is also low.
 Bank savings accounts offer routinely low interest rates earned on insured bank deposits, meaning the individual will likely earn little in interest on the deposit.
+If savings accounts were somewhere on an investment risk pyramid, they’d be among other relatively safe investments — low risk, but low potential returns.

 Compare that scenario to a stock market investor, who has no guarantees that the money she steers into a stock transaction will be intact in the future.
 It’s even possible the stock market investor will lose all of her investment principal if the stock turns sour and loses significant value.